 Maximising your brand refresh budget

-If you have the budget to cover a new logo and new branding support elements, sample marketing material designs and a brand guideline then by all means proceed in this manner.
-However if you have enough budget for one or the other we strongly advise keeping your old logo and putting your spend to use with the supporting elements.
-You’ll be amazing how much better your logo will look when it’s sitting well with other new design elements such as improved typography and a refreshed colour palette.
-Your brand refresh rollout will also be smoother with the possibility of money saving where large signage and other graphics do not need to be full replaced.
+If you have the budget to cover a new logo and new support elements, then proceed in this manner.
+However for a more restricted budget, we strongly advise keeping your old logo and putting your spend to use with the supporting elements.
+You’ll be amazed how much better your logo will look with improved typography and a refreshed colour palette.
+Your brand refresh rollout will also be smoother with the possibility of money saving where large signage and other graphics do not need to be fully replaced.

 Advantage of keeping your old logo